 If you are following an eating plan to lose weight, therefore, choosing one over the other, as far as calories are concerned, does not lead to relevant benefits.

-In addition, it is always the seasoning that makes difference, such as the extra virgin olive oil and sauces used, that make a pasta dish high in calories, which can be disposed of by walking or working out.
+In addition, it is always the seasoning that makes a difference, such as the extra virgin olive oil and sauces used, that make a pasta dish high in calories, which can be disposed of by walking or working out.

 If you don’t know which condiment to associate with a certain pasta shape, read the link to find out about the pasta and sauce combinations we make here in Italy.
 Even if some shapes of fresh pasta are so delicious that you could even eat them plain.